 It has been an absolute privilege to be able to operate Camp Pinnacle this summer.
 To be able to see the joy on children’s faces as they reveled in face-to-face connections with friends for two weeks at camp in the middle of a pandemic has been the most rewarding summer we have ever had!

-The highlights of the summer for me were our closing campfire in session 4, followed by our closing staff campfire two evenings later.
+The highlights of the summer were our closing campfire in session 4, followed by our closing staff campfire two evenings later.
 In both cases, there was nary a dry eye, as people reflected on all they had learned, the friends they had made, and their deep sadness of leaving such a profound experience behind.
-For a summer that began with so much stress, soul-searching, and uncertainty to end up as our safest and most fun summer ever has easily made 2020 my favorite year at camp.
-In April, I would have never predicted this!
+For a summer that began with so much stress, soul-searching, and uncertainty to end up as our safest and most fun summer ever has easily made 2020 our favorite year at camp.
+In April, we would have never predicted this!